 Things move fast at startups - but keeping an organized set of documents and data will really smooth things out when it comes time to make serious decisions with the bigger players in the market.
 Investors are data-driven, and making sure that you have a historical track record of your business’ data will not only move deals along more quickly, it will also impress your investors.
 Any buyer will have a ton of questions during the due diligence process, so you’ll want at least two years of audited financial statements before considering and moving forward with acquisition.
 As far as key performance indicators go, the last 24-36 months of metrics is typically the most important, so it’s never too early to start thinking about building up these dashboards of data.
 Now is also a good time to determine whether your industry is valued on revenue, growth, EBITDA, or another indicator, and prioritize focusing on this indicator.

-Managing your company’s data and making sure you’re prepared for the due diligence process is much easier and less stressful if you use Shoobx.
+Managing your company’s data and making sure you’re prepared for the due diligence process is much easier and less stressful if you use Fidelity.
 The information stored in your data room automatically populates your company's corporate reports (like the cap table) and keeps track of the information that an investor or buyer would want to see so you can present all the data in a clear, organized way.
-Shoobx can make your company even more attractive to potential buyers and make you even better prepared for whatever path your company may take.
+Fidelity can make your company even more attractive to potential buyers and make you even better prepared for whatever path your company may take.

 It’s your time to get your company’s name out there and shine!
 Investing in marketing, making sure clients have a pleasant experience, and a bit of media coverage will go a long way towards getting on your potential buyer’s radar.
 When you do go out and approach these folks, make sure you have a personalized story for each strategic alliance you seek.

 Of equal importance as telling your story is seeking out others who have interacted with your desired buyers in the past (here’s where your trusted connections come into play!) to hear their stories.
 This will help you gain a better understanding of who is sitting on the other side of the deal and what life-beyond-closing-date will look like.
-During these conversations, it is helpful to uncover any skeletons in the closet and also ask about the competitive advantage each of these partners would provide.
+During these conversations, it is helpful to uncover any skeletons in the closet and also ask about the competitive advantage each of these would provide.

 Step Five: Play The Game